helgovic/Gradle-for-Delphi/README.md

 RESOURCES

-Processing of resouces from libraries will merge resources from your project (Place your resources in YOURPROJECT\Res directory), with resouces from dependencies, and place these in folder YOURPROJECT\MergedRes.
+Processing of resouces from libraries will merge resources from your project (Place your own resources in YOURPROJECT\Res directory), with resouces from dependencies, and place these in folder YOURPROJECT\MergedRes.
 Resouces from YOURPROJECT\MergedRes will be added to your Deployment files.
 A R.jar containing R.class'es for the libraries will be generated and added to project.
-Remember, if you make updates to your apps resources, you need to run "Compile Project Jar".
+Remember, if you make updates to your own app's resources, you need to run "Compile Project Jar".

 EXCLUSION PARAMETERS